 In recent years, PRC government authorities have enacted legislation on internet use to protect personal information from any unauthorized disclosure.
 The PRC law does not prohibit ICP operators from collecting and using personal information from their users with the users' consent.
 However, the Internet Measures prohibit an ICP operator from insulting or slandering a third party or infringing the lawful rights and interests of a third party.
 The regulations further authorize the relevant telecommunications authorities to order ICP operators to rectify unauthorized disclosure.
 ICP operators are subject to legal liability if the unauthorized disclosure results in damages or losses to users.
 The PRC government, however, has the power and authority to order ICP operators to turn over personal information if an internet user posts any prohibited content or engages in illegal activities on the internet.
 On December 29, 2011, the MIIT promulgated the Several Provisions on Regulating the Market Order of Internet Information Services, effective as of March 15, 2012.
 It stipulates that ICP operators may not, without a user's consent, collect the user's information that can be used alone or in combination with other information to identify the user and may not provide any such information to third parties without the user's prior consent.
-ICP operators may only collect users' personal information.
+ICP operators may only collect users' personal information that is necessary to provide their services and must expressly inform the users of the method, content and purpose of the collection and use of such personal information.
 In addition, an ICP operator may only use users' personal information for the stated purposes under the ICP operator's scope of service.
 ICP operators are also required to ensure the proper security of users' personal information, and take immediate remedial measures if users' personal information is suspected to have been inappropriately disclosed.
-If the consequences of any such disclosure are expected to be serious, ICP operators must immediately report the incident to the telecommunications regulatory authority and cooperate with the authorities in their investigations.
+If the consequences of any such disclosure are expected to be serious, ICP operators must immediately report the